JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 or each other, they parted magically before them, leaving them with a clear path.

-Lawrence's pan was not helping him.
+Batman's pan was not helping him.
 Every inch of his body itched as it nagged at him about the depredations it was facing from the station and the Securitat man.
 This put him seriously on edge and made his heart and breathing go crazy, triggering another round of warnings from his pan, which wanted him to calm